Maybe they weren’t low enough.

 …and instead, I saw a story about a boringly bland, psychic, daddy-cop who gets a half-movie’s worth of motivation to catch the bad guy he was assigned to catch anyway, and then in the second half of the film, he breaks almost as many laws and kills almost as many people as the bad guy.
 And at the end, the real bad guy behind all of this is nothing more than an afterthought, wrapped up with a two minute phone call.

 There are many people who encourage authors NOT to self-publish because of quality issues.
 I don’t generally agree, but here is a shining example of an author self-producing his own movie, and the results are embarrassing.
 You can watch the movie Seven (ironically starring Morgan Freeman) to see what I think James Patterson was trying to accomplish, but don’t waste your time on Alex Cross.
-It pales and fails against TV shows that are better written, better produced, and free to watch.
 I can only hope the books aren’t this bad.